 Checklist for Starting an LLC in Connecticut

-A limited liability company offers the benefits of limited liability protection and tax options.
-We’re here to help you get started in just five steps with this Checklist for Starting an LLC in Connecticut.
+A Connecticut limited liability company (LLC) offers the benefits of limited liability protection and tax options.
+We’re here to help you get started in just 5 steps with this Checklist for Starting an LLC in Connecticut.

-Use our free guide to help ensure that you have everything you need to start your Connecticut LLC:
+Or, use our guide to help ensure that you have everything you need to start your Connecticut LLC:

 Connecticut LLC Formation Checklist